BizzyLive/elderbot-docs/docs/intro.md

 You have now got the bot setup and are ready to use basic features.
 For more information on how to setup other features, explore the pages listed in the sidebar.

+For connecting Discord, just go to the Discord developer portal, create an app, create a bot on it then copy the Bot token into the Discord bot token field and connect.
+Instructions for the creation of Discord bots can be found aplenty online.